victoria-soto/Secrets/README.md

 Similar to [Whisper](http://whisper.sh/), Secrets is a secret posting application.

-The project demonstrates six levels of authentication and security using various [NPM](https://www.npmjs.com/) packages and OAuth 2.0 sign in with Google.
+The project demonstrates seven levels of authentication and security using various [NPM](https://www.npmjs.com/) packages and OAuth 2.0 sign in with Google.

 ## Initial Set-up
 Creates the app before any authentication/security measures implemented.